jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: Added a OSM filter for woods
 - Improvement: Improved thread stop handling
 - Improvement: Introduced the memtable flush callbacks
-- Improvement: SSTables are now written buffered
+- Bugfix: SStables were written unbuffered.
+This requires a lot of CPU time and was slow.
 - Bugfix: Limit the size of SSTables to 1.9 GB.
 Otherwise, the reader is unable to map the table into memory.
 - Bugfix: Removed the unused 'commit log' variable from config class
 - Bugfix: Removed the unused 'seen' state from tuple class